 The hull and superstructures of the BSAH offshore support and assistance vessel will be constructed using steel.
-The vessel will have an overall length of 70.3m, a moulded beam of 15.8m and a depth of 5m.
+The vessel will have an overall length of 70.3m, moulded beam of 15.8m and depth of 5m.
 With a displacement of 2,600t, the ship can carry a mass of approximately 1,000t.

 Features of BSAH multi-purpose vessel

-A crane with a maximum reach of 25m and a lifting capacity of 12t will be fitted at the aft for loading and unloading cargo.
+A crane with a maximum reach of 25m and lifting capacity of 12t will be fitted at the aft for loading and unloading cargo.
 Also placed on the aft deck is a towing winch featuring a towing gear and hitches.

-Sensors aboard French Navy's BSAH vessels
+French Navy’s BSAH vessels on-board sensors